mrb/mrb.github.com/_posts/2016-11-24-a-quick-thing-business.markdown

 ### A quick note on starting a business with someone else

-I'm more inclined to work with someone who wants to build a company of the *right size* than someone who wants to work on the *right thing*.
+I'm more inclined to work with someone who wants to build a company of the **right size** than with someone who wants to build the **right thing.**